gschmutz/kafka-workshop/11-using-ksql-simple/README.md

 For runtime statistics and query details run: DESCRIBE <Stream,Table> EXTENDED;
 ```

-You can of course also provide your own column aliases by listing the columns in the SELECT list, instead of just using the `*`.
+You can of course also provide your own column aliases by listing the columns in the `SELECT` list, instead of just using the `*`.

-Now you can get the result either by querying the new stream `transaction_customer_s` or by consuming the underlying topic called `transaction_customer`.
+Now you can get the result either by querying the new stream `transaction_customer_s`

 ```sql
 SELECT *